The Two Main Players of the Pleime Chess Game

 Chess Game Move 1A-Tung

-Colonel Tung's main objective in his first move is to put a siege on Pleime camp with 33rd Regiment to compel Colonel Hieu to send a relief column to rescue the camp, which then allows him to destroy this relief column with 32nd Regiment; after succeeding in destroying the relief column, 32nd Regiment will join force with 33rd Regiment to overrun Pleime camp.
+Colonel Tung's primary objective in his first move is to put a siege on Pleime camp with 33rd Regiment to compel Colonel Hieu to send a relief column to rescue the camp, which then allows him to destroy this relief column with 32nd Regiment; after succeeding in destroying the relief column, 32nd Regiment will join forces with 33rd Regiment to overrun Pleime camp.

-Colonel Tung also makes used of a new tactic.
+Colonel Tung also make use of a new tactic.
 Instead of using the static ambush tactic as in the Duc Co Battle in August 1965, this time around he uses the mobile ambush tactic to avoid casualties on ambush troops caused by air and artillery pre-strikes.